alexdevero/alex-devero-blog/__drafts__/draft--object-property-flags.md

 The first thing is the object you are working with.
 This will be the first argument you pass into that method.
 The second thing, and second argument, is an object.
 This object will contain one key-value pair for every property you want to create.
 The `key` in every pair will be the name of the property.

 The value in every pair will be another object.
 This object will be the property descriptor object.
-Here, you can configure all three Object property flags and value for each property you want to create.
+Here, you can configure all three Object property flags, and also value for each property you want to create.
 Remember that every flag you skip will be set to `false` by default.

 ```JavaScript
 // Create an empty object.